roke-to/roketo-api/README.md

 ./generate-and-deploy-api-client.sh
 ```

-After that, use the produced API version in `package.json` of frontend app.
+After that, use the produced API version in `package.json` of frontend app and change `VITE_WEB_API_URL` in `.env` file to point at you local backend instance.